tracking-exposed/youtube.tracking.exposed/content/seeyou.md

 # Want to join this challenge?

-1. Youtuber should spread the web-extension among their audience
+1. Youtubers should share the web-extension among their audience
-2. Researcher should study how the communities are treated
+2. Researchers should study how communities are treated
-3. Organization should do strategic litigation
+3. Organizations should do strategic litigation
-4. Youtuber should express technopolitical agenda because if the technology in their hands improve, their result would improve in impact and experience for consumers.
+4. Youtuber should express technopolitical agenda because if the technology in their hands improves, the result will be an higher impact and improved experience for consumers.
-5. Demands should be done as a collective effort and Content creators should feel their peers solidarity and support as one of the strenght to defend them agains the Corporations absolute control.
-We should stop to justify they as *business entities* because they are shaping the public discourse, and this is one of the way the public might stood up.
+5. Demands should be made as a collective effort and Content creators should feel their peers' solidarity and support as one of their shields against the Corporations absolute control.
+We should stop justifying them as *business entities* because they are shaping the public discourse, and this is one of the ways the public might stand up.

 {{< yt-extension >}}